Servacius/sys-design_kokom/system design/introduction/How_to_design_system.md

     - Are there time constraints for deployments?

 **Though Process:** The clearer your understanding of the requirements , the easier it becomes to pick an architecture that aligns with those needs.
 Ensure that you capture both immadiate needs and potential future scaling considerations.
 Constraints help narrow down the architectural choices.
 For example, budget constraints might make a monolithic architecture more attractive than a microservice-based or another architecture.

+#### 2. Assess the Workload Characteristics
+Analyze the expected workload to decide how to handle traffic, storage, and processing needs.
+- **Key Considerations:**
+  - What is the **expected load**? (like number of users, API calls per second, data volume)
+  - Is the load **consistent** or **spiky**?
+If spiky , can the system dinamically scale to handle the spike?
+  - Will the system require real-time processing (like low latency applications), or is batch processing sufficient?

+**Tough Process:** If the system will handle high traffic or real-time data, architectures that support horizontal scaling (like microservice) may be preferable.
+For smaller systems with predictable workloads, a simpler architecture might suffice.

+#### 3. Determine Scalability and Performance Needs
+Consider how the system will scale over time and how performance will be optimized.
+Plan for both short-term and long-term scalability needs.
+Understand whether the system needs to handled increased traffic, users, or data volume.
+  - **Key Considerations:**
+    - **Horizontal vs Vertical Scaling:** Add more machines(horizontal) or upgrade existing ones (vertical).
+    - Does the system need to scale globally (like serving users for multiple regions)?
+    - Should the architecture allow for dinamyc scaling (like using cloud service)?

+**Though Process:** If scalability is a key concernn, architecture like microservices, with independent services that can scale separately, are better suited.
+If traffic is expected to be low initially, a monolithic or modular architecture might be chosen and evolved over time.

+#### 4. Design for Availability and Fault Tolerance
+- Determine how critical uptime is for your system and what kind of fault tolerance is necessary.
+- **Key Consideration:**
+  - How much downtime is acceptable accross regions (like multi-region deployment)?
+  - What are the key failure points, and how will you  mitigate them (like load balancers, failover mechanisms)?

+**Thought Process:** Systems that require high availability (like financial or healthcare systems) may require redundancy, replication, and automatic failover mechanisms, pushing you towards more fault-tolerance architectures like microservices.
+If downtime is acceptable, simpler architectures can be chosen.